rubocop/ruby-style-guide/README.md

   # okish - notice that the first ; is required
   def no_braces_method; body end

-  # okish - notice that the second ; is optional
+  # bad - notice that the second ; is optional
   def no_braces_method; body; end

-  # okish - valid syntax, but no ; makes it kind of hard to read
+  # bad - valid syntax, but no ; makes it kind of hard to read
   def some_method() body end

   # good